IrekRomaniuk/terraform-provider-ALTEON/docs/resources/alteon_real_server.md

 - `SuccRetry` - integer, the number of successful attempts to declare a server UP.

-- `State` - integer, enable or disable the server and remove the existing sessions using disabled-with-fastage option. // {2=ENABLED, 3=DISABLED, 4=DISABLED_WITH_FASTAGE}
+- `State` - integer, default 3, enable or disable the server and remove the existing sessions using disabled-with-fastage option. {2=ENABLED, 3=DISABLED}

-- `Name` - string, the name of the real server, string
+- `Name` - string, the name/description of the real server